 On arrival in Kandersteg, you will need to make your way to the Oeschinensee cable car station.
 Drivers can follow the signs and leave their vehicle in the large parking area adjacent to the cable car station.
 Parking costs CHF 5 per day.

 If you’ve arrived in Kandersteg by train, it’s an easy walk – around 15 minutes – from the station to the cable car station.
+There are plenty of signs to guide you in the right direction.
+There’s also a bus connection between the train station and the cable car station (8 minute journey).

 The cable car will then whisk you to the top station in just 10 minutes.